List of road routes in Victoria (numeric): Tourist Routes

-As part of the major refurbishment of the Metropolitan Route Numbering Scheme in the late 1980s, one of Melbourne's more-scenic metropolitan routes was converted into the state's first Tourist Route in 1989, a route specifically marked as being suited for visiting tourists or linking to particular tourist attractions.
-Tourist Routes are symbolised by a five-sided shield and coloured brown to stand out from existing routes, and were untouched by the introduction of the Statewide Route Numbering System in late 1996.
+As part of a major refurbishment of the Metropolitan Route Numbering Scheme in the late 1980s, one of Melbourne's more-scenic metropolitan routes was converted into the state's first Tourist Route in 1989, a route specifically marked as being suited for visiting tourists or linking to particular tourist attractions.
+Alongside this, pictograms were introduced with the first two being Major Mitchell Trail (1989) and Goldfields Tourist Route (1989).
+Since then there have been a few more routes using a pictogram such as the Great Alpine Road, Great Ocean Road, and the now defunct Lake Mountain drive.

+Tourist Routes are symbolised by a five-sided shield coloured brown or a pictogram usually accompanied with a brown or white arrow intended to stand out from existing routes.

+All Tourist Routes were untouched during the introduction of the Statewide Route Numbering System in late 1996.